EXPLAINER-Why is France raiding a graphics card company?

 STOCKHOLM, Sept 29 (Reuters) - A raid by French authorities of the offices of a technology firm named as Nvidia in media reports is the latest among a string of such actions by European regulators as they look to check the dominance of Big Tech companies from thwarting competition.

-The French competition authority conducted the dawn raid on Wednesday on a company in the "graphics cards sector", it said.
+The French competition authority (FCA) said on Wednesday it conducted the dawn raid a day earlier on a company in the "graphics cards sector", it said.
 French newspaper Challenges and the Wall Street Journal identified the company as Nvidia NVDA.O.

-Nvidia has declined to comment, while the French competition authority did not immediately respond to a request for comment.

 WHY IS NVIDIA IMPORTANT?